 there is no specification of how many times function

-calls=(Call Count) (Destination position) (Source position) (Inclusive cost of call)
+calls=(Call Count) (Target position) (Source position) (Inclusive cost of call)

 The destination only specifies subpositions like line number.
-Therefore, to be able to specify a call to another function in another source file, you have to precede the above lines with a "cfn=" specification for the name of the called function, and a "cfl=" specification if the function is in another source file.
-The 2nd line looks like a regular cost line with the difference that inclusive cost spent inside of the function call has to be specified.
+Therefore, to be able to specify a call to another function in another source file, you have to precede the above lines with a "cfn=" specification for the name of the called function, and optionally a "cfi=" specification if the function is in another source file ("cfl=" is an alternative specification for "cfi=" because of historical reasons, and both should be supported by format readers).
+The second line looks like a regular cost line with the difference that inclusive cost spent inside of the function call has to be specified.

 Other associations are for example (conditional) jumps.
 See the reference below for details.

 events: Instructions fl=file1.c fn=main 16 20 cfn=func1 calls=1 50 16 400 cfi=file2.c cfn=func2 calls=3 20 16 400 fn=func1 51 100 cfi=file2.c cfn=func2 calls=2 20 51 300 fl=file2.c fn=func2 20 700